zrob/java-buildpack/docs/framework-snyk.md

 | Name | Description
 | ---- | -----------
-| `SNYK_DONT_BREAK_BUILD` | If set to `true` will tell Snyk to continue with the application deployment even though Snyk found vulnerabilties.
+| `fail_build` | Specifies whether to fail the build on discovery of vulnerabilities above the `severity_threshold`.
+Defaults to `true`.
+| `org_name` | Specifies an override of the organization name in the service credential payload.
+Defaults to using the service credential payload.
-| `SNYK_SEVERITY_THRESHOLD` | Tells Snyk the severity threshold of vulnerabilities found above which to fail the deployment.
+| `severity_threshold` | Specifies the threshold at which Snyk will report vulnerabilities and optionally fail the build.
+Legal values are `low`, `medium`, and `high`.
+Defaults to `low`.

-### Additional Resources
-The framework can also be configured by overlaying a set of resources on the default distribution.
-To do this, add files to the `resources/new_relic_agent` directory in the buildpack fork.
-For example, to override the default `new_relic.yml` add your custom file to `resources/new_relic_agent/newrelic.yml`.

 [Snyk Service]: https://snyk.io
 [Configuration and Extension]: ../README.md#configuration-and-extension